arm-university/RPi-Pico-projects-for-schools/Markdown.md

 Many areas suffer from water shortages, not just in extreme climates but even more moderate ones.
 The need for clean, drinkable water is universal and a Global Goal.
 Hosepipe bans and water shortages are common across England in the summer months and Lake Mead hit all-time lows in 2021 leading to water shortages across the western United States.

-One of the worst culprits of water waste resides in the smallest room in the house—the humble lavatory can flush away as much as 35 gallons a day **per person**—and that's not including the amount that is wasted by leaky lavs—the 5–8% of toilets that leak waste another 100 gallons a day **each**_._ In this project we're going to use an accelerometer to monitor flushes and turn our devices into IoT devices to enable us to access data remotely.
+One of the worst culprits of water waste resides in the smallest room in the houseï¿½the humble lavatory can flush away as much as 35 gallons a day **per person**ï¿½and that's not including the amount that is wasted by leaky lavsï¿½the 5ï¿½8% of toilets that leak waste another 100 gallons a day **each**_._ In this project we're going to use an accelerometer to monitor flushes and turn our devices into IoT devices to enable us to access data remotely.
 Knowledge is power and supporting more sustainable water usage directly supports Global Goal 6 in the sustainable management of water and sanitation.

 ## Success criteria